-Impact: Prices of the Company's raw material and finished goods are linked to international bench mark i.e. LME and are strongly influenced by global economic conditions and global demand supply for the products.
+Impact: Prices of the Company's raw material and finished goods are linked to international bench mark i.e., LME and are strongly influenced by global economic conditions and global demand supply for the products.
 Volatility in commodity prices and demand may adversely affect our earnings, cash flow and reserves.

-Mitigation: We consider exposure to commodity price fluctuations to be an integral part of company's business and its usual policy is to sell its products at prevailing market prices and not to enter into long term price hedging arrangements.
+Mitigation: Exposure to commodity price fluctuations is an integral part of company's business and the usual policy of the Company is to sell its products at prevailing market prices and not to enter into long term price hedging arrangements.
 However, to minimize price risk for finished goods where price of raw material is also determined by same underlying base metal prices (e.g. purchase of Lead for manufacturing and selling of Lead Oxides) we employ natural hedge.
 The Company monitors the commodity markets closely to determine the effect of price fluctuations on earnings and cash flows.

 % of such exposure hedged through commodity derivatives

-Commodity Name Exposure (Rs in Lakhs) Units Quantity Exposure estic rket rnational Market Total
+Commodity Name Exposure (Rs in Lakhs) Units Quantity Exposure estic rket ernational Market Total

 ОТС Exchange ОТС Exchange

-Lead 44,802 MT 25,397 - - - 24.41 24.41
+Lead 58,506 MT 32,063 - - - 54.27 54.27

-Zinc 12,855 MT 5,590 - - - 43.38 43.38
+Zinc 19,688 MT 7,653 - - - 29.73 29.73

-- Commodity means a commodity whose price is fixed by reference to an international benchmark and having a material effect on the financial statements. - The Company employs natural hedge to a larger extent, where the price risk of finished goods is offset by matching the underlying raw material price or vice versa. - Exposure for Lead and Zinc includes purchases and sales and are reported without netting off and therefore the natural hedge positions to the tune of 59% for Lead and 51% for Zinc are not reported in the above table.
+- Commodity means a commodity whose price is fixed by reference to an international benchmark and having a material effect on the financial statements. - The Company employs natural hedge to a larger extent, where the price risk of finished goods is offset by matching the underlying raw material price or vice versa. - Exposure for Lead and Zinc includes purchases and sales and are reported without netting off and therefore the natural hedge positions to the tune of 33% for Lead and 58% for Zinc are not reported in the above table.